oslabs-beta/Kaskade/README.md

 ## Contributing
 [request a feature or report a bug]

 Kaskade's goal is to expand our functionality, but we can't do it without you!
 One of the great benefits of open source projects, like Kaskade, is the ability for the community to actively contribute.
-Feel free to fork this project, make changes or fix bugs, and submit a pull request.
+Feel free to fork this project, make changes or fix bugs, and submit a pull request to the **dev** branch.
+Please limit scope of commits to address one feature or bug at a time.

 To expediate the integration process, please copy the below PR example template and modify to reflect any changes to be considered for merging into the codebase.
 ```